 Cypress Mountain is the closest ski resort to Vancouver and transforms into a hiker’s paradise in the summer.
-Getting here is easy even in an RV, and there are plenty of trails for all level of adventurers.
-We enjoyed hiking to Eagle’s Bluff.
-St Marks Sumit is a popular trail or if you are feeling really adventurous try this cool scramble up to West Lion.
+Getting here is easy even in an RV, and there are plenty of trails for all levels of adventurers.

 7 | Play at Murrin Park